justintsexton/SF-coding-challenge/readme.md

 Javascript files are under `app/js`.
 SASS files are under `app/stylesheets`.

-##Design & behavior
+## Design & behavior
 - Using SASS (or CSS), make the design match the image (Ignoring the phone specific stuff at the top)
 - As you enter a number, it should show up in the output at the top
 - When you hit an operator (+, -, etc), that button should have an active state
 - When you type in the next number, it should show up in the output
-- When you hit equal or some other operator, the previous operation should be run on the numbers given.
+- When you hit equal or some other operator, the previous operation should be run on the numbers given

-##Colors & measurements
+## Colors & measurements
 - You can make the calculator any size you want, but all the text should match the size
 - Text color (unless specified below): `#000`
 - Output box